RobertEichenseer/TesselEventHubHoL/README.md

 -------------
 In order to successfully complete this lab you need to:

-* Have successfully setup your Azure Subscription, your development environment and your Tessel according to instructions outlined in the [Setup Lab](../_setup).
 * Have a Node.js version installed and running on your pc.
 If you have not yet installed Node.js just go to http://www.nodejs.org/ and click on the install button.
 * You can create and configure the EventHub by using the Azure portal.
 In this case you don't need any further prerequisites
 * If you want to configure and create the EventHub by code, an installation of Visual Studio with the Azure SDK is necessary.
 You can download a free version of Visual Studio from http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx.
 The Azure SDK can be downloaded from http://azure.microsoft.com/en-us/downloads/